 About the Claret Bumble Trout Fly

-It has survived in flyboxes for more than 500 years because it works.
+It is very successful and has therefore has survived in fly boxes for more than 500 years.

 The palmered hackles mimic insect legs movement on the surface film.

 F M Halford described the fly as " the priceless Bumble".

 Tier of this trout fly: Paul Strasman

 Country of origin for this trout fly: England